The blue Roebling Suspension Bridge spans the Ohio River in springtime with views of Smale Park

 Where to drink at The Banks

-Let’s not forget about the drinks at the Banks.
+Let’s not forget about grabbing a drink at the Banks.
 With a large DORA district (Ohio's designated outdoor refreshment area) covering the area, one of the most popular things to do here is to sip a tasty beverage while exploring the culture of our city.
 Thanks to our German heritage, Cincinnati is a great beer-drinking city.
 Drink a local craft beer at Great American Ball Park while you cheer on the Reds or enjoy a beer flight with a view at Moerlein Lager House

 No matter your vibe, there's something for everyone.
 If you're looking for a cold beer at a sports bar, Holy Grail next to the Great American Ballpark is a classic.
 If a glass of wine is more of your speed, the AC Upper Deck's rooftop bar is hard to beat.
-How about a classic cocktail in a bar with a wonderful breezy atmosphere?
+How about a classic cocktail in a bar with a wonderful, breezy atmosphere?
 You might want to check out The Stretch.
-If you and your friends are looking to keep the party going, grab a fishbowl cocktail at The Fishbowl.
+If you and your friends are looking to keep the party going, grab a fishbowl cocktail at The Fishbowl

-Where to stay in The Banks
+Where to stay and how to get around in The Banks

 If you want to be near all the action, check out the AC Hotel by Marriott right in the heart of the action along Joe Nuxhall Way.
 The hotel has 171 rooms and is steps from Great American Ball Park.
 It’s bright, clean, and modern, and keeps you right in the heart of The Banks.